How often should I get my carpets cleaned?

 Trap Soils With Quality Entrance Mats

-One excellent way to capture soils before they enter your home is with quality entrance mats both outside and inside the door.
-The best quality mats will have a bit of carpet pile on them to trap dirt and be made out of polypropylene, nylon or acrylic to make them very easy to clean.
+One excellent way to capture soils before they enter your home is with quality entrance mats outside and inside the door.
+The best quality mats will have a bit of carpet pile on them to trap dirt and be made out of polypropylene, nylon or acrylic to make them easy to clean.
 Quality mats will do a great job of trapping dirt and dry particulate matter from the shoes of anyone entering your home.
-Mat maintenance is essential as once the mats become heavily soiled they’ll stop working as they can’t hold any more soiling; vacuum them regularly and have them professionally cleaned by the technician when they come and clean your carpets.
+Mat maintenance is essential as once the mats become heavily soiled, they’ll stop working as they can’t hold any more soiling; vacuum them regularly and have them professionally cleaned by the technician when they come and clean your carpets.